klebgenomics/Kleborate/README.md

 Using the `--resistance` option also turns on screening for resistance-conferring mutations (ONLY IF the genome was recognised as part of the KpSC):
 * Fluoroquinolone resistance SNPs: GyrA 83 & 87 and ParC 80 & 84.
-* Colistin resistance due to truncation or loss of MgrB or PmrB (less than 90% gene coverage counts as a truncation/loss).
+* Colistin resistance due to truncation or loss of MgrB or PmrB.
+Truncations are expressed as %amino acid length from the start codon.
-* OmpK35 and OmpK36 mutations resulting in reduced susceptibility to beta-lactamases.
+* OmpK35 and OmpK36 truncations and mutations resulting in reduced susceptibility to beta-lactamases.
 See [this paper](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1007218) for more information.
 Note these do not count towards acquired resistance gene counts, but (except for Omp mutations) do count towards drug classes.

 All resistance results (both for the gene screen and mutation screen) are grouped by drug class (according to the [ARG-Annot](https://www.ncbi.nlm.nih.gov/pubmed/24145532) DB), with beta-lactamases broken down into [Lahey](https://www.lahey.org/Studies/) classes, as follows: